Lake Louise Hikes: 10 Trails We Recommend as Locals

 Little Beehive Hike Quick Details

-Distance: 8.8 km out and back.
+Distance: 8.8 km out-and-back.

 Elevation Gain: 490 m.